Estimation of Average Effects in Short $T$ Heterogeneous Panels: Monte Carlo experiments

-For the baseline experiments, we set $PR^{2}=0.2$ and generate the errors in the outcome equation as chi-squared without serial correlation ($\rho _{ie}=0 $ in (\ref{yerror})).
-For $x_{it},$ we allow for heterogeneous serial correlation, with $\rho _{ix}\sim IIDU(0,0.95)$, but do not include the interactive effects in $x_{it}$ (setting $\gamma _{ix}=0$ in (\ref{xdgp} )).
-We consider both uncorrelated and correlated heterogeneity and set $\rho _{\beta }$, defined by (\ref{rhobeta}), to (a) zero correlation, $\rho _{\beta }=0$, (b) a medium level of correlation, $\rho _{\beta }=0.25$, and (c) a high level of correlation, $\rho _{\beta }=0.5$.
-For each choice of $ \rho _{\beta }$, the scalar variable $\kappa $ in the outcome equation (\ref {ydgp}) is set such that $PR_{T}^{2}=0.2$, on average.
+For the baseline DGP, we generate the errors in the outcome equation as chi-squared without serial correlation ($\rho _{ie}=0$ in (\ref{yerror})). $ x_{j,it}$ are generated without dynamics or interactive effects ($\rho _{j,ix}=0$ and $\gamma _{j,ix}=0$ in (\ref{xdgp})).
+We set $\psi _{\alpha }=0.5$ for individual fixed effects.
+For the slope coefficient, we consider three possibilities: (a) uncorrelated heterogeneity, $\psi _{\beta _{1}}=0$, (b) a medium level of correlated heterogeneity, $\psi _{\beta _{1}}=0.5$, generating a bias around $15\%$ when $k^{\prime }=1$, and (c) a high level, $ \psi _{\beta _{1}}=0.8$, leading to a bias of around $24\%$ for the FE estimator when $k^{\prime }=1$.
+For each choice of $\psi _{\beta _{1}}$, the scalar parameter $\kappa $ in (\ref{ydgp}) is set such that the pooled $ R^{2} $ ($PR^{2}$) of panel regressions is around $0.2$.
 This is achieved by stochastic simulation for each $T$, as described in sub-section \ref{Simuk} of the online supplement.
+We also experiment with a medium level of fit by setting $PR^{2}=0.4$ when $k^{\prime }=1$.\footnote{ The scaling of the errors in the outcome equation, $\kappa $, is set when the DGP contains one regressor.
+As a result, the $PR^{2}$ will be slightly higher than the target values of $0.2$ and $0.4$, when $k^{\prime }=2$ or $3$ .}

-We also carried out a number of robustness checks, detailed in sub-section \ref{dgprobust} of the online supplement.
+We consider different values of $T$ depending on $k^{\prime }$ up to $T=15$.
+We also carried out a number of robustness checks, detailed in Section \ref {dgprobust} of the online supplement.